pradyungn/ECE385-systemverilog-docs/content/_index.md

 ## Why does this exist?

-Until now, the main way that students have learned SystemVerilog has been through some lecture slides and using the LRM.
+Until now, the main way that students have learned SystemVerilog and verification skills has been through some lecture slides and using the LRM.
 By creating a centralized resource, we hope to reduce the number of times you have to ask "hey, where'd this snippet come from?".

 <--->